Twisted Wire Brush Leader to Strengthen Design, Development, Production Capabilities

 For many companies, including those overseas, the new Brush Innovation Center’s ability to host global video conferences is a tremendous advantage.
 Using large screen displays and the latest video technology, companies can benefit from the BIC’s capabilities, without the need to travel to the Palmer, MA location.
 For those who work at the BIC in-person, the expansion includes additional meeting space, dining facilities, Quality Control validation stations and rapid prototype printing.
 The expansion of the BIC allows Sanderson MacLeod to continue to be a global leader in twisted wire brush manufacturing.

 Sanderson MacLeod is a contract manufacturer specializing in domestically-produced twisted-in-wire products, including twisted-wire medical brushes, firearm cleaning brushes, cosmetic brushes and general purpose cleaning brushes.
-Established in 1958, the company employs approximately a 120 people and operates a modern 137,000 square foot facility in Palmer, MA.
+Established in 1958, the company employs approximately 120 people and operates a modern 137,000 square foot facility in Palmer, MA.